 For years we wanted to like spaghetti squash, but it always tasted watery and we would only eat it because of its low-calorie content.
 Until we made a life-changing discovery on how to cook spaghetti squash in the oven, where it becomes caramelized, tasty and finally enjoyable!

-- Cut the stem off the spaghetti squash
+- Cut the stem off the large or medium spaghetti squash.

-6. Scrape the strand on the spaghetti squash with a fork
+6. Scrape the flesh of the spaghetti squash with a fork to see the strands magically appear!

 Tips on How to Cook Spaghetti Squash - The Tastiest Way

-- Make sure you cut off the stem of the spaghetti squash ( where it was attached to the vine).
-This will create a solid base to be able to safely cut it in half.
+- Make sure you cut off the stem of the spaghetti squash with a sharp chef's knife(where it was attached to the vine) before you roast it.
+This will create a solid base to cut it in half safely.

 - Stand the squash up on a cutting board.
-Cut the spaghetti squash lengthwise while standing up on the cut side ( see image above).
-Use a sharp knife, since the skin tends to be tough.
+Cut the spaghetti squash lengthwise while standing it up on the cut side ( see the image above).
+Use a sharp knife since the skin tends to be tough.

-- With the help of a large serving spoon scoop out the seeds and discard them ( or save them and plant them if you are lucky enough to have a garden and want to grow your own).
+- With the help of a large serving spoon, scoop out the seeds and fibrous insides around the seeds and discard them ( or save them and plant them if you are lucky enough to have a garden and want to grow your own).

-- Line a large rimmed baking sheet with parchment paper.
-Don't skip the parchment or the spaghetti squash will stick to the baking sheet
+- Line a large-rimmed baking sheet with parchment paper.
+Don't skip the parchment; the spaghetti squash will stick to the baking sheet.

-- We prefer to season the spaghetti squash after cooking it.
+- We prefer to season the spaghetti squash with salt and black pepper after cooking it.

-- Spaghetti squash can be baked 3-4 days ahead and stored in a container until ready to use.
-Just re-heat it or add it to your favorite dish.
+- Spaghetti squash can be baked 3-4 days ahead and stored in a container until you are ready to use it.
+It can also be frozen in freezer-quality bags for up to six months.
+Just reheat it or add it to your favorite spaghetti squash recipe.

 Other Spaghetti Squash Cooking Methods

-- Cut in half and place in a baking dish with a couple of inches of water in the microwave.
-In our opinion, this method yields a watery mess, the flavor of the spaghetti squash gets watered down and the result just tasteless.
+- Cooking spaghetti squash in the microwave: Cut in half and place in a baking dish with a couple of inches of water in the microwave.
+In our opinion, this method yields a watery mess; the flavor of the spaghetti squash gets watered down, and the result is just tasteless.
 We won't judge you if you want to go that route.

-- You can also cut it in half and place in a baking dish with a couple of inches of water in the oven.
-This method yields very similar results to the microwave method and it takes much longer.
+- Cooking spaghetti squash in the oven with water: You can also cut it in half and place it in a baking dish with a couple of inches of water in the oven.
+This method yields very similar results to the microwave method and takes much longer.
 We don't see the point of it.

-- Sliced and baked, we really don't understand this method, because you end up with short strands of spaghetti squash instead of the fun long ones.
+- Cooking spaghetti squash sliced: Sliced and baked, we don't understand this method because you end up with short strands of spaghetti squash instead of the fun long ones.

 - Do you know any other methods to cook spaghetti squash?
 Please leave us a comment below and let us know!